team-gamma-devs/.github/profile/README.md

 ## Who We Are

 **Team Gamma Devs** is a student-led developer association based in Uruguay.
-We're a group of passionate students dedicated to improving our programming skills through hands-on, innovative projects.
+We're a group of passionate developers dedicated to improving our programming skills through hands-on, innovative projects.
 We believe in learning by building real applications, collaborating with each other, and pushing ourselves to explore modern technologies and best practices.

 ---